-Finding the right camp is often about finding a community your child -and your family- can be part of for summers to come.
+Finding the right camp is often about finding a community your child can be part of for summers to come.
 There are no right or wrong answers.
 Here are some questions to help in your family's camp search.

 - Do I want a traditional camp that gives my child a wide variety of experiences, or do I want to select a specialty camp that focuses on a particular activity or set of skills? - Does my child need lots of instruction and structure?
 Or would they prefer to have more choices? - Does my child have any special dietary or physical needs that the camp will need to accommodate? - What size camp will make my child feel comfortable? - Do I want the camp to be affiliated with a particular movement or organization? - What session length will appeal to my child and to our family plans for the summer? - What type of location are we looking for?
-Consider options like mountains and lakefront, but also distance from home. - What is my budget for camp tuition? - How does Jewish at camp sync with Judaism in our home?
+Consider options like mountains and lakefront, but also distance from home. - What is my budget for camp tuition?

-Once you have thought a bit about what you are looking for, talk to your One Happy Camper representative or visit OneHappyCamper.org/FindaCamp to find a camp you are interested in.
+Once you have thought a bit about what you are looking for, talk to your One Happy Camper representative or visit OneHappyCamper.org/find-a-camp to start selecting the camps you are interested in.